zackartz/nixos-dots/README.md

   catppuccin.enable = true; # If you want your TTY to be catppuccin too haha }
 ```

+One note, change the `# Bootloader` section to what is currently in `/etc/nixos/configuration.nix` so that the bootloader config stays the same.

 Nice!
 We're also going to need the `hardware-configuration.nix` for your system, copy that file from `/etc/nixos/hardware-configuration.nix` so it sits alongside the `default.nix` file.